AI-Generated Candidate Summary

 No, the solution uses a standard prompt for all candidates.

-What is the AI model that is used for resume summarisation?
+What is the AI model that is used for summarization?

 PageUp is leveraging AI models provided via the AWS Bedrock service and hosted on our AWS infrastructure in each region.